Problems With the Bowflex Tread Climber

 Sensor Malfunction

-Improper readings of the speed, step and heart sensors can occur when using the TreadClimber.
-These errors occur due to power outages, improper calibration or incorrect use of the machine's sensors.
+Improper readings of the speed, step and heart sensors can crop up when using the TreadClimber.
+These errors may develop due to power outages, improper calibration or incorrect use of the machine's sensors.
 If the speed or step sensors are off, recalibration of the machine is necessary.
 If the heart rate sensor is not reading accurately, it is likely that it is either not making good contact with your skin, there is nearby electromagnetic interference from other appliances or the chest strap sensor needs to be replaced entirely.

 Misaligned Walking Belt